songyandong/documentation/cli/README.md

 # Command Line Reference
 ## Overview

-ppio provids commands and subcommands to control a user node in PPIO network
+PPIO provides commands and subcommands to control a user node in PPIO network.

 Except `ppio daemon start`, `ppio init`, `ppio help`, `ppio version`, other commands or subcommands are called through RPC.
 So unless specify otherwise, they all have the same options "rpchost" and "rpcport".